 Submission and Staff Review

 Once a project is submitted, Landmark Preservation staff works with the applicant to ensure that the project meets the design guidelines, the materials are complete and to write a staff report and create a presentation for LDDRC members that includes a recommendation of approval, approval with conditions, or denial for the project.
-Because this process takes several weeks, complete submittals must be received at least four weeks prior to a commission meeting date to have a chance to make it onto that agenda.

 Starting in December 2019, to make meeting length more manageable and create greater predictability for commission members and applicants, agendas will be capped at a certain number of projects.
 Projects will be added to the agendas on a first come first served basis.
 If more than 2 infill projects or more than 5 projects total are submitted in a given month, we will have a spillover meeting that month.
 If 4 infill projects or 10 projects total are submitted in a given month, the additional projects over those totals will be scheduled for the following month.